Pay20Y/FOTS_TF/README.md

 ![image_3](demo_images/img_3.jpg)
 ### Differences from paper
 Without OHEM
-Pretrained on Synth800k for 6 epochs
+Pretrained on Synth800k for 6 epochs not 10 epochs
 Fine-tuned on ICDAR15 only without ICDAR2017 MLT
-And it can only get F-score 41 on ICDAR2015 testset, more training tricks is needed
+And it can only get F-score 41 on ICDAR2015 testset, more training tricks are needed
 ### Reference
 [EAST](https://github.com/argman/EAST)
 [FOTS.Pytorch](https://github.com/jiangxiluning/FOTS.PyTorch)